HiCiChlid/use-pandarallel-for-geopandas/README.md

 # Use-pandarallel-for-geopandas
-`pandarallel` (https://github.com/nalepae/pandarallel) is an effective tool for multi-processing in Panda.
+`pandarallel` (https://github.com/nalepae/pandarallel) is an effective tool for multi-processing in Pandas.
 However, Geopandas's spatial computation is not supported.
 This project provides a quick instruction for a solution to make Geopandas available.

 ## Warnings
 1. The method will create a new folder named "/mnt/ramdisk", and the files in "/mnt/ramdisk" and "/dev/shm" will be deleted.